Frequently Asked Questions (FAQs)

 What is a Health Information Exchange (HIE)?

 A health information exchange (HIE) is technology that allows healthcare information to pass electronically across organizations within a particular region or community.
 Clear and strict state and federal guidelines govern how the information can be exchanged, viewed, and used.
 The goal of the HIE is to make the information available when and where it is needed.
-STHLNY is the regional health information organization (RHIO) that governs the HIE in central NY, and currently serves a six-county area – Broome, Tioga, Chenango, Delaware, Cayuga, and Cortland with expansion to additional NY counties expected in the coming years .
+STHL is the regional health information organization (RHIO) that governs the HIE in central NY, and currently serves a five-county area – Broome, Tioga, Chenango, Delaware, Otsego with expansion to additional NY counties expected in the coming years .
 For more details, click here.

 How does an HIE improve the quality of healthcare?